 But flashing a custom ROM is an unofficial process and requires root access as well as custom recovery.
 And that’s why in today’s tutorial we’ll discuss on how to root and install TWRP v3.1.1-0 recovery on Moto X 2013 (ghost) smartphone.
-Flashing a custom recovery like TWRP (Team win recovery project) gives various opportunities like flashing a custom firmware, custom kernel, doing a nandroid backup or restore, flashing mods, removing bloatwares, increasing internal memory, doing factory reset and much more.
-Let’s have a look at the new features of TWRP recovery v3.1.1-0 given below.
+Flashing a custom recovery like TWRP (Team win recovery project) gives various opportunities like flashing a custom firmware, custom kernel, doing a Nandroid backup or restore, flashing mods, removing bloatware, increasing internal memory, doing a factory reset and much more.

 This tutorial is applicable only for Motorola Moto X 2013 (ghost).
 Do not implement this process on any other device or variant as it may increase the chances of damaging your device permanently.
 So make sure you are using the same device as mentioned.

-- Backup your contacts, apps, messages, notes, call logs etc. for safety.
-You can use any backup app from Play Store for doing so.
+- Backup your contacts, apps, messages, notes, call logs, etc. for safety.

-- Also enable the OEM Unlock mode on your phone by following the path Menu->Settings->Developer options ->OEM Unlock.
+- Also, enable the OEM Unlock mode on your phone.

-Step 2: Also download the TWRP.img file on your computer.
-Copy this .img file to the location C:\Program Files\Minimal ADB and Fastboot folder (where you’ve installed the adb and fastboot).
+- Also, download the TWRP.img file on your computer.
+Copy this .img file to the location C:\Program Files\Minimal ADB and Fastboot folder (where you’ve installed the ADB and fastboot).

-Step 4: Connect your Moto X to computer using the USB cable.
+- Connect your Moto X to the computer using the USB cable.

-Step 5: Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold Shift button and right mouse click on an empty space.
+- Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold the Shift button and right mouse click on a space.
 You’ll see a list of options from which select Open command window here option.
 This will launch the command prompt window on your computer.
 Refer screenshot.

-Note: If such thing doesn’t happen, then re-install device drivers (link given in pre-requisites), enable USB debugging mode and try again.
-If the problem still persists, try changing USB cable or even the USB port.
+- Note: If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.
+If the problem persists, try changing USB cable or even the USB port.

-Step 7: Now boot your Moto X 2013 into fastboot mode.
+- Now boot your Moto X 2013 into Fastboot mode.
 For that type the following command in the command window and press enter:

 adb reboot bootloader

-Step 8: You can check whether fastboot is functional or not by typing the following command in the command window and press enter:
+- You can check whether Fastboot is functional or not by typing the following command in the command window and press enter:

-Some random number along with ‘List of devices attached’ message will prove that fastboot is functional.
+- Some random numbers along with the ‘List of devices attached’ message will prove that Fastboot is functional.

 fastboot flash recovery twrp.img

-Note: In fastboot mode, Volume down button is used for scrolling and Volume up for selecting a particular option.
+- Note: In Fastboot mode, the Volume down button is used for scrolling and Volume up for selecting a particular option.

-Step 10: After successfully installing the TWRP v3.1.1-0 recovery, on your phone (which is still in fastboot mode) go to the Recovery option by pressing volume down button.
+- After successfully installing the TWRP v3.1.1-0 recovery, on your phone (which is still in Fastboot mode) go to the Recovery option by pressing the volume down button.

-Step 11: And then press volume up button to select the Recovery option.
+- And then press the volume up button to select the Recovery option.

-Step 3: After transferring the file, you may safely disconnect your phone from computer.
+- After transferring the file, you may safely disconnect your phone from the computer.

 You can use Root Checker app to confirm whether your Moto X is successfully rooted or not.
-Also an app named Superuser installed on your phone will confirm that your Moto X is properly rooted.
-This Superuser app supervises each and every app that requires a root access.
+Also, an app named Superuser installed on your phone will confirm that your Moto X is properly rooted.
+This Superuser app supervises every app that requires root access.